LuayAlali/LuayAlali/README.md

 <strong>Hey</strong>, welcome to my page.
 I'm super excited you are here, and looking forward to possibly connecting.
 Here you'll find projects I'm currently working on and hopefully get a better sense of who I am.
 I'll tell ya now!
 I'm not shy and love to connect, co-create and always down to learn a thing or two...or 100!!

-- 🔭 I’m currently working on completing my UX Diploma at BrainStation.
+- 🔭 Looking for work.
 - 🌱 I’m currently learning User stories.
 - 👯 I’m looking to collaborate on <strong>everything!!!</strong>
 - 🤔 I’m looking for help with connecting to like minded people